 The Jackrabbit Site

 So this part was pretty easy for us.
-We met as a team several times, developed our wish-list, and outlined our design ideas and the functional requirements.
+We met as a team several times, developed our wish list, and outlined our design ideas and functional requirements.

 2. Information Architecture